Silencer2K/wow-action-bar-profiles/README.md

 Chat commands
 -------------

-* /abp list - shows the list of available profiles for each class
+* /abp list - shows the list of available profiles
 * /abp use *profile name* - uses the profile named *profile name*
 * /abp save *profile name* - saves current action bars to the profile named *profile name*, the profile will be overwritten without confirmation
 * /abp del *profile name* - deletes the profile named *profile name*, the profile will be deleted without confirmation